Who Are we?

 “Bee green with Green Bee.”

 To help create a greener future by implementing old school methodologies with new school technologies.
-Fertilizers created on the farm, by the farm.
+Inputs created on the farm, by the farm, for the farm and the greater good.

 Our mission is to run a biodynamic farm that offers a variety of beneficial products to the community and helps teach people about the benefits of holistic sustainable living.